 Please — should you note any errors or omissions I ask that you be kind enough to inform me.
 I remain eager to gather anecdotes and photographs of members of the family.
 I plan to continue the project and refresh the web site periodically as interest and demand warrant.

-There are two versions of this site.
-This one, the public version, suppresses all but the names of living people for obvious privacy and security reasons.
-The master, or family version, which includes full biographical details of living relatives to the extent that I know them.
+On this site all but the names and parentage of living people are suppressed for obvious privacy and security reasons.
+There is a master, or family version, which includes full biographical details of living relatives to the extent that I know them.
 That version will not be posted on the web.
-However, I am willing to divulge the login details and password to members of the family who will undertake to keep them confidential.
+However, I am willing to send it to relatives who will undertake to maintain the confidentiality of the contents.
 Please do not abuse the information.

 I am grateful to the many people who have helped me compile this material and who have kindly refrained from pointing out that if I had taken a proper interest in our family years ago that I wouldn't have to harass and bedevil them now.
 I also wish to acknowledge the help and support I've received from Linda Lax and Mollie Edson, the two estimable women to whom I have been married.

 Robert Jacobs 500 East Cherry Lane, Apt.
 F4 Ellensburg, WA 98926 509-933-3878 (This phone isn't answered, but accepts messages.
 Please leave one if you'd care to get in touch.) email@example.com